coder/docs/setup/kubernetes/azure.md

 installed on your machine and that you've logged in (run `az login` and follow the prompts).

+## Node Considerations

+The node type and size you select can impact on how you use the Coder platform.
+Take into account the number of developers expected to use Coder and the resource needs for the workspaces they run.
+See our guide on [compute resources](../../guides/admin/resources.md).

+If you are expecting to provision GPUs to Coder workspaces, you must use an Azure Virtual Machine with support for GPUs.
+See the [Azure documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-gpu).

 ## Step 1: Create the resource group

 To make subsequent steps easier, start by creating environment variables for the